jcchurch/APSUJavaCamp/Day3/10_and_11_Classes/10_and_11_Classes.md

         flower.lines(100, 4, 2);
     }

 Run the code.
 You should get a curved line on the screen.
+Explore a bit with the code.
+Change the 2 for the angle to a 10.
+What happens?

 ## Make Polygons: Flower.java